The Education Standard

 For U.S degrees, BCSP requires the educational institution hold institutional accreditation.
 There are two organizations that set standards for accrediting bodies.
 One is the U.S. Department of Education.
 The other is the Council for Higher Education Accreditation (CHEA).
 These organizations identify the accrediting organizations that meet their standards.

 Unaccredited degrees are a growing concern and at least five states now have laws making it illegal to use unaccredited degrees.
 Applicants and certificants cannot use unaccredited degrees.
-Their use is a violation of the BCSP Code of Ethics and Professional Conduct.
+Their use is a violation of the BCSP Code of Ethics.
 The State of Oregon prohibits people from using unaccredited degrees and operates a website providing additional details.
 Visit the Oregon website at www.osac.state.or.us/oda.

 BCSP relies on institutional and specialized/professional accreditation to determine acceptability of degrees and establish credit toward eligibility to sit for CSP examinations.
 Institutional accreditation establishes whether a college or university meets minimum standards as a degree granting institution.
 Specialized/professional accreditation evaluates specific degrees to determine whether the degree program meets minimum standards for preparing individuals for a field of practice covered by the accreditation procedure.